JDLabOrg/IUManual-EN/advanced_heroku.rst

 .. image:: resource/iu_manual_advanced_heroku.png

-When you run  **Project > Upload to Heroku (⇧⌘H)** menu, **Heroku Management Panel** will be shown.
+In order to upload the Built Files to your Heroku Server, open the **Heroku Management Panel** (Project > Upload to Heroku menu).

-With this panel, you can upload the Built Files to your Heroku Server.
+With this panel, you can upload the project to your Heroku Server.
 Try out a tutorial below :

 `Tutorial 203 - Heroku`_